GauKho/Lyric-semantic-search/README.md

 - scikit-learn, pandas, numpy, etc.

 # 🧪 Example
-Input: "I'm in love with the shape of you"
+- Input: "I'm in love with the shape of you".
-Output: 🎵 Ed Sheeran – Shape of You
+- Output: 🎵 Ed Sheeran – Shape of You.